-Describler is an experimental screen reader (audio browser for blind people) for SVG, and specifically SVG data visualizations.
+Describler is an experimental prototype screen reader (audio browser for blind people) for SVG, and specifically SVG data visualizations.

 How do I use the Describler screen reader?